Basics

 Printing

 Use println to print a value with a newline, or print without one.
-When you need to build up a string from multiple pieces, str concatenates its arguments into a single string.
+To assemble a string from several pieces, str concatenates its arguments into one.

 [println "hello world"]